In This Article

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

-DNA molecules hold the instructions needed by a living organism to develop, grow, and reproduce.
-Instructions are found inside every cell and are passed on from generation to generation.
+DNA are double-stranded molecules that contain the instructions needed by living things to develop, grow, and reproduce.
+They store genetic information or instructions.
+These instructions are found in every cell and are passed down from generation to generation.

-DNA is composed of nucleotides containing a phosphate group, a nitrogenous group, and a sugar group.
-In determining the genetic code, the order of the nitrogenous bases Adenine (A), Guanine (G), Cytosine (C), and Thymine (T) is very important.
+A DNA strand is composed of nucleotides containing a phosphate group, a nitrogenous group, and a sugar group.
+The order of the nitrogenous bases Adenine (A), Guanine (G), Cytosine (C), and Thymine (T) is very important in determining your genetic code.

-The human genome is composed of approximately 3 billion DNA base pairs.
+The human genome is composed of approximately three billion DNA base pairs.

 The base pairing is as follows: Adenine and Thymine, Guanine and Cytosine.